Confluex/mule-module-error/README.md

 Here we execute the cloud operation with its own error handler (the catch-ref) in context to the foreach loop.

-> Without this, the rest of the messages in the collection would not have been processed.
-The flow
+> Without this, the rest of the messages in the collection would not have been processed after the first error.
+This
-> execution would have stopped on the first error and the entire collection passed to the flow's error handler.
+> probably isn't what you'd want in most cases.
+Defining your error handling in a smaller scope can help you avoid
+> these types of problems.